jhrcook/academic-kickstart/content/post/find-intersection-of-histograms-R/index.md

 gamma_density <- density(gamma_dist, from = from, to = to)
 norm_density <- density(norm_dist, from = from, to = to)
 ```
-The final step is to find where the density of the gamma distribution is less than the normal distribution.
-Therefore, I apply this logic to create the boolean vector `idx`.
-I also apply two other filters to make contain the result between 5 to 20 because, from the plot above, I can see that the intersection falls within this range.
+The final step was to find where the density of the gamma distribution was less than the normal distribution.
+Therefore, I applied this logic to create the boolean vector `idx`.
+I also included two other filters to contain the result between 5 to 20 because, from the plot above, I can see that the intersection falls within this range.

 ```r
 idx <- (gamma_density$y < norm_density$y) &